R. Kelly avoids lengthy add-on to 30-year prison sentence

 Kelly rose from poverty in Chicago to become one of the world’s biggest R&B stars.
 Known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” he sold millions of albums even after allegations about his abuse of girls began circulating publicly in the 1990s.

-U.S. Assistant Attorney Jeannice Appenteng urged the judge to keep Kelly in prison “for the rest of his life.”
+U.S. Assistant Attorney Jeannice Appenteng on Thursday urged the judge to keep Kelly in prison “for the rest of his life.”

-Kelly’s abuse of children was especially appalling, she said Thursday, because he “memorialized” his abuse by filming victims, including Jane.
-Appenteng told the court Kelly “used Jane as a sex prop, a thing” for producing pornographic videos.
+Kelly’s abuse of children was all the worse, she said, because he “memorialized” his abuse by filming victims, including Jane.
+She told the court Kelly “used Jane as a sex prop, a thing” for producing pornographic videos.

-But Bonjean has accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”
+In prehearing filings, however, Bonjean accused prosecutors of offering an “embellished narrative” to get the judge to join what she called the government’s “bloodthirsty campaign to make Kelly a symbol of the #MeToo movement.”

-The singer has suffered enough, including financially, Bonjean said.
+Bonjean said Kelly has suffered enough, including financially.
 She said his worth once approached $1 billion, but that he “is now destitute.”

-Given his age and current 30-year sentence, Bonjean said sentencing Kelly to 25 more years would be “overkill.”
+She also remarked that Kelly will be lucky to survive his 30-year New York sentence alone.
+To give him a consecutive 25-year sentence on top of that “is overkill, it is symbolic,” she said.
+“Why?
+Because it is R. Kelly.”

+And she stressed that Kelly’s silence in the courtroom should not be viewed as a lack of remorse.

 Follow Michael Tarm on Twitter at https://twitter.com/mtarm